codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="90%"
 %}

 The first integration is the "production" one and the second one is the "staging" one.
 The production one is designated as primary.
-This means that by default even though both integrations work for the gcr.io domain, only the primary one will be used in Codefresh pipeline for pulling images.
+This means that by default even though both integrations work for the gcr.io domain, only the primary one will be used in the Codefresh pipeline for pulling images.

 Let's say however that you want to build a Docker image that has a `FROM` statement from an image that exists in the staging registry.
 The image should be pushed to the production registry.
 You can use the `registry_context` property as shown below: